foundersandcoders/coursebook/documents/installation-list.md

 - Install and manage Node.js using [nvm](https://github.com/creationix/nvm).
 Note: We will be covering Node.js during the course.
 If you are curious and would like some background reading, [Art of Node](https://github.com/maxogden/art-of-node) is a great resource.
 - Install a text editor of your choice.
-We reccommend either:
+We reccommend:
   - [VS Code](https://code.visualstudio.com/) - because of it's source control and liveShare features
 - Install Chrome
 - [Setup SSH access to your Github account](https://help.github.com/articles/generating-an-ssh-key/)